AP® Physics 1 Exam Format

 1

-• Translate justifications and reasoning from
+• Translate justifications and reasoning from quantitative to qualitative and vice versa.

 12 points

-Paragraph Argument Short Answer
+Paragraph Argument Short Answer Question

 1

-• Use paragraph form answers with coherent flow
+• Use paragraph form answers with coherent flow to arrive at a conclusion.

-• Questions will be based on physical phenomena
+• Questions will be based on physical phenomena so your understanding of it will be tested.

-• You must use information given in the question
+• You must use information given in the question.

 7 points